grieman/elosport/README.md

 # elosport
-In-development R package that aims to apply ELO scores to sports matches
+Draft of an R package that aimed to apply ELO scores to sports matches.
+Most of the lifting was done inside a pair of classes rather than a set of functions.
+Has been shelved in favor of other ideas and hobbies